wghile/pokemon-express-ejs/README.md

 ## About

-Simple Pokemon application built using Express JS framework and view engine.
-Created Index, New, Create, and Show routes.
-From homepage, to navigate to next page click on the Pokéball.
+Simple Pokémon application built using Express JS framework and view engine.
+Created Index, New, Create, and Show routes to display Pokémon images.
+To navigate to the next page click on the Pokéball.

 ### Installation Instructions